ballerina-platform/module-ballerinax-health.clients/fhir/README.md

 ## Advanced Features

-- **Bulk Data Export**: Configure `bulkFileServerConfig` in the connector config to support file servers for exported data.
+- **Bulk Data Export**: Configure `bulkExportConfig` in the connector config to support file servers for exported data.
 - **URL Rewriting**: Enable `urlRewrite` and set `replacementURL` in the config to rewrite FHIR server URLs in responses.
 - **PKJWT Authentication**: Supported via `auth:PKJWTAuthConfig`.